jose-Abel/blog-app-api-practice/README.md

 # blog-app-api-practice

 Blog app: add API endpoints project where, as the name indicates, I had to add API endpoints to the already created project in the Social Media website.
-The endpoints are for:
+The endpoints created are for the following actions:

 - List all posts for a user.
 - List all comments for a user's post.
 - Add a comment to a post.
+- Implement authentication

+Since the original project, authentication was implemented with the devise gem.
+For the API project authentication was implemented with the jwt gem in a separate way, such that both the original project with the frontend in .erb views and also the API project with the particular endpoints requested lived together.
+All the API endpoints controller are located in it's respective API namespace folder inside the controller's directory.

 ## Built With